YADlin/ME-F216-Torsion-Test/README.md

 As the torque is increased, the specimen typically passes through different stages of deformation:

 1. **Elastic / proportional region**
    Torque and angle of twist show an approximately linear relationship.
-The slope of this region is used to determine \(G\).
+The slope of this region is used to determine G.

 2. **Yielding and plastic deformation**
    The relationship becomes nonlinear as the material begins to undergo permanent deformation.